swisnl/filament-activitylog/README.md

 ## Customizing the activity log entries

-The package shows an row in the activity log for each activity log entry.
+The package shows a row in the activity log for each activity log entry.
 Depending on the type of activity log entry, the row is shown in a different way.
 The package provides a way to customize the display of the activity log entries.

 By default, there is support for activity log entries with the following events: `created`, `updated`, `deleted` and